Minor First, Major Last: A Depth-Induced Implicit Bias of Sharpness-Aware Minimization: Experiments

 \section{Experiments}

 Our investigation shows how depth, perturbation geometry, and initialization jointly shape SAM's optimization trajectory.
 We substantiate these findings with controlled experiments: 2-layer CNNs and linear networks on synthetic banded data, where we systematically vary the dataset construction and metrics across architectures (\cref{E.3}), as well as multi-point (\cref{D.8.2}) and deeper diagonal models (\cref{app:deeperdepthexperiments}).
 We also present experiments with practical CNNs trained on MNIST, where we use Grad-CAM~\citep{selvaraju2017grad} to visualize which image pixels are emphasized (\cref{fig:gradcam,E.4}).
-These experiments show that $\ell_2$-SAM allocates relatively bigger emphasis to weaker/background pixels than GD, qualitatively matching our theory.
+These experiments show that $\ell_2$-SAM places relatively greater emphasis on weaker/background pixels than GD, qualitatively matching our theory.